bbinto/working-with-bb/Barbara's Operating System.md

 You can use [this](https://docs.google.com/spreadsheets/d/1SPPSsxhsUJUbiAdJfezXtOydVFYxwvqXiA_XriGvcaI/edit#gid=2005876786) template to start writing and assigning responsibilities.

 ### Performance
-I prefer to use leveling [documents](https://docs.google.com/document/d/1q3dh94ityugEbRZIbJLJweH8cToplu7w/edit?usp=drive_link&ouid=106870703922353692262&rtpof=true&sd=true), approved by company's leaders & HR (important), and try to assess your [skills](https://docs.google.com/spreadsheets/d/1W6hFhwNJhLsJPesPEkgIrHQDcD3XIjyD/edit#gid=134571841) in the first 1-2 months working together, this will all be transparently shared and discussed with you.
+To avoid any bias and support equality, I mandate to use career ladders/leveling [documents](https://docs.google.com/document/d/1q3dh94ityugEbRZIbJLJweH8cToplu7w/edit?usp=drive_link&ouid=106870703922353692262&rtpof=true&sd=true), approved by company's leaders & HR (important), and try to assess your [skills](https://docs.google.com/spreadsheets/d/1W6hFhwNJhLsJPesPEkgIrHQDcD3XIjyD/edit#gid=134571841) in the first 1-2 months working together, this will all be transparently shared and discussed with you.
 I will share the spreadsheet with you in one of our 1-1s - this will be based on the [PMFlyWheel](https://www.strongproductpeople.com/pmwheel).

 In order to not suffer from receny bias when performance cycles come around, I record important conversations, achievements, feedback from others, opportunies in a document for each of my team members.
 This will be the base for our convo at the end of a performance cycle.
 It will help me work with you on your  growth, promotion or anything else you and I have agreed to work towards to.
 I encourage you to do the same for yourself so you can share with me if I missed anything.